DannyQuah/DannyQuah.github.io/_posts/2025-10-19-Negotiating-Inelastic-US-G-minus.md

 [Danny Quah](https://lkyspp.nus.edu.sg/our-people/faculty/danny-quah)
 Oct 2025

 *Synopsis: If the US only ever responds inelastically, its growing international irrelevance is the expected Realist outcome.
-If US trade policy continues to make it progressively costlier for countries to export to it, that those countries eventually stop doing so is exactly the right response.*
+If US trade policy continues to make it costlier for countries to export to it, then those countries will eventually stop trying to do so.*

 <figure>